19hours/sg-statutes/Acts/Income Tax Act.md

 [34/2008 wef 16/02/2008]

-(d) any company, in respect of qualifying deductions under subsection (14) relating to any income the tax on which is remitted under the provisions of this Act, unless the Minister otherwise approves ; and
+(d) any company, in respect of qualifying deductions under subsection (14) relating to any income the tax on which is remitted under the provisions of this Act, unless the Minister otherwise approves; and

 [34/2008 wef 16/02/2008]